Andsbf/Toy-Robot-challenge/README.md

 Eg:

-The `instruction_sample.txt` has 3 invalid commands, after after running:
+The `instruction_sample.txt` has 3 invalid commands(a command before a placement, a placement on top of another robot and a collision), after after running:

 ```
 DEBUG=true ruby main.rb ./instruction_sample.txt
 ```

-A file like `20200831092219.txt`(timestamp.txt) will be created including the logging for that program excuction, in this case the list of the 3 invalid commands
+A file like `log_20200831092219.txt`(timestamp.txt) will be created including the logging for that program excuction, in this case the list of the 3 invalid commands

 ### Outputs & Log

-It has to be clear that the output is where the robot's reports will be "write/printed" and logs are for execution execptions.
+It has to be clear that the output is where the robot's reports will be "write/printed" and logs are for execution execptions/debugging.

 ## Considerations: